CLICK HERE FOR PDF

 Independent educational evaluations:

-• Parents have a right to request an independent evaluation at public expense if they disagree with the results of the school’s evaluation.
+- parents have a right to request an independent evaluation at the AEA's expense if they disagree with the results of the school’s evaluation.

 Principle 3: Individualized Education Program (IEP)

-An IEP is a written statement for each child with a disability that is developed, reviewed, and revised at least once a year by a team including educators, parents, the student whenever appropriate, and others who have knowledge or expertise needed for the development of the student’s special education program.
-The key word is individualized.
+An IEP is a individualized written statement for each child with a disability that is developed, reviewed, and revised at least once a year by a team.
+The team includes educators, parents, the student whenever appropriate, and others who have knowledge or expertise needed for the development of the student’s special education program.

-Special education is not a place.
-The goals and services should be designed without preset expectations for where the services will be provided.
-The educational program is determined first; the placement or educational setting is determined second:
+- The educational program is determined first; the placement or educational setting is determined second.

 Principle 4: Least Restrictive Environment (LRE)

-• Schools must consider providing any needed services in the general education classroom and other integrated settings
+- Special education is not a place.
+Schools must consider providing any needed services in the general education classroom and other integrated settings;

 Principle 5: Parent and student participation in decision making